fumitoh/modelx/doc/source/reference/concepts.rst

 By recursively creating child spaces in another space's child spaces, you can create a tree of spaces.
 A tree of spaces originating a space are called *descendant* spaces of the space.
 In turn *ascendant* spaces of a space are those that have the space as their descendant space.

 Child spaces can not 'outlive' their parent space.
-In other words, a parent space owns its child spaces i.e. when the parent space is deleted, its child spaces, if there is any, are deleted too.
+In other words, a parent space owns its child spaces i.e. when the parent space is deleted, its child spaces, if there are any, are deleted too.

 .. note::

    In OOP contexts, the terms 'parent' and 'child' are sometimes used interchangeably with 'base' and 'sub' respectively.
-   The readers should be aware that here in this reference for modelx, we use the terms 'parent' and 'child' in composition contexts exclusively, and the terms 'sub' and 'base' exclusively in inheritance context.
+   The readers should be aware that here in this reference for modelx, we use the terms 'parent' and 'child' in composition contexts exclusively, and the terms 'sub' and 'base' exclusively in inheritance contexts.

 Space Inheritance
 -----------------